port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/aggregation-property/aggregation-property.md

 - Average deployment frequency in the last week.
 - Build success rate in the last month.

-The aggregation property unlocks the ability to specify scorecards and initiative rules based on metrics of related entities.
+The aggregation property enables you to specify scorecards and initiative rules based on metrics of related entities.

 :::tip
-For example - If Microservice X has more any open critical / high vulnerabilities, then do not pass the security initiative.
+For example - If you have a microservice blueprint, with related Alert blueprint, you can define a rule that will check if the number of open CRITICAL and HIGH alerts that are related to each microservice is greater than 0.
 :::

 ## API definition